jbakse/site_builder/content/3D/index.md

 OpenSCAD's functional model has its advantages, but imperative languages also have advantages.
 For one, imperative languages are more familiar to many programmers.
 To explore procedural constructive solid geometry modeling in an imperative style, you may want to use one of these tools inspired by OpenSCAD.

 [OpenJSCAD](http://joostn.github.io/OpenJsCad/)
-: Web based solid modeling in JavaScript.
+: Web-based solid modeling in JavaScript.
 OpenSCAD but in JS.

 [OpenJSCAD.org IDE](https://openjscad.org/) [OpenJSCAD.org repo](https://github.com/jscad/OpenJSCAD.org)
 : A web-based IDE built on OpenJSCAD.